suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-openai.md

 2. Click **Next** twice and click on **Review and Create**.
 Click on **Create**.

+   >**Note:** Different regions have different availability and quota for models.
+In this exercise, you'll be using a GPT-35-Turbo model for text generation and a DALL-E model for image generation, both of which are suppoprted in East US.

 3. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.

 ### Task 2: Explore Azure OpenAI Studio